kdeldycke/meta-package-manager/docs/development.rst

 Screenshots
 -----------

-Once in a while, refresh screenshots found in the docs and the README file at the root of project.
+Once in a while, refresh screenshots found in the docs and the ``readme.rst`` file at the root of project.

 To produce clean and fancy terminals screenshots, use either: